LivePersonInc/developer-center/pages/documents/RichMessaging/GettingStartedWithRichMessaging/Introduction.md

 Metadata is a list of predefined objects that can be sent back to the agent / bot and be used in reporting / analysis.
 Metadata can be defined in the header section of the request or inside an element click object.
 For a more in depth guide on how metadata in Structured Content works, please refer to the [Conversation Metadata guide](messaging-agent-sdk-conversation-metadata-guide.html).

-When filling out the structured content template, if the metadata `ExternalID` is supplied, it will be returned to LiveEngage when the associated action is executed.
+When filling out the structured content template, if the metadata `ExternalID` is supplied, it will be returned to Conversational Cloud when the associated action is executed.

 This is important for reporting on consumer interactions with the template, as well as for bot activity.
 A Structured Content object general ID can be defined in the <header> section of the request by using the <metadata> tag.
 It can also be defined for each click.